phoenix-t/huawei-block-list/README.md

   - Updated code and lists to support whitelist domain names and exclude false positive domain names
   - Updated posts to 2600 Thailand, /r/netsec on the thread and other media
   - Huawei Thailand ackownledged new update on false positive
+  - Apology statements both in Thai and English have been distributed

 ## Description